uchicago-psd-it/puppet-tcpwrappers/README.markdown

 * tcpwrappers: Main class which installs and configured tcpwrappers.
 Parameters can be passed via class declaration or hiera.
 * tcpwrappers::allow: Class for creating a hosts.allow rule.
+* tcpwrappers::allows: Class for creating multiple hosts.allow rules via hiera data files or by passing a hash as a parameter directly.

 ### Private Classes